 Apple AirPods Max (2nd Generation) vs Apple AirPods Beam

-Side-by-side technical specs of AirPods Max (2nd Generation) and AirPods Beam verified from official manufacturer documentation.
-Advantages are highlighted automatically.
+Side-by-side specs of AirPods Max (2nd Generation) and AirPods Beam

 | Specification | AirPods Max (2nd Generation) | AirPods Beam |